 Behavioral Health

-Your behavioral health benefits, administered by MHN Services, LLC (MHN), provide treatment for mental health and substance use disorders.
-Behavioral health providers include therapists, psychologists, clinical social workers, and psychiatrists.
+Your behavioral health benefits provide treatment for mental health and substance use disorders.
+Behavioral health providers include therapists, psychologists, and psychiatrists.

 What services are covered?